alexanderczigler/dotfiles/README.md

 # My environments

-This repository is where I gather scripts and settings for my development environments.
+In this repository I collect scripts and settings for my development environments.
 I tend to switch between using linux and Mac OS every few years so I keep this README as a memorandum to myself, reminding me what to install and configure when I setup a new system.
+Feel free to use anything here that you find useful.

 ## Setup